 Our principal source of cash flow is related to the operation of our office properties.
-Boston Properties, Inc. issued 5,700,000 shares of its common stock in a public offering in March 2004 and contributed the net proceeds of \$291.1 million to us in exchange for an equivalent number of common units.
+We also issued 5,700,000 shares of our common stock in a public offering in March 2004.
 The average term of a tenant lease is approximately 7.6 years with occupancy rates historically in the range of 92% to 98%.
-Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly distribution payment requirements.
+Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly dividend and distribution payment requirements.